zanxiaofeng/zxf-springboot-camunda/Readme.md

 - org.camunda.bpm.engine.impl.jobexecutor.DefaultJobExecutor
 - org.camunda.bpm.engine.impl.persistence.entity.JobManager.findNextJobsToExecute

+# Core Concept
+- The process engine is a piece of passive Java code which works in the Thread of the client.
+For instance, if you have a web application allowing users to start a new process instance and a user clicks on the corresponding button, some thread from the application server’s http-thread-pool will invoke the API method runtimeService.startProcessInstanceByKey(...), thus entering the process engine and starting a new process instance.
+We call this “borrowing the client thread”.
+- On any such external trigger (i.e., start a process, complete a task, signal an execution), the engine runtime will advance in the process until it reaches wait states on each active path of execution.
+A wait state is a task which is performed later, which means that the engine persists the current execution to the database and waits to be triggered again.
+For example in case of a user task, the external trigger on task completion causes the runtime to execute the next bit of the process until wait states are reached again (or the instance ends).
+In contrast to user tasks, a timer event is not triggered externally.
+Instead it is continued by an internal trigger.
+That is why the engine also needs an active component, the job executor, which is able to fetch registered jobs and process them asynchronously.

 # Retry and Compensate Event
 - By default, a failed job will be retried three times and the retries are performed immediately after the failure
 - Compensate Event is high priority than Retry event.